wertstahl/THE402/README.md

 OK, but.. why?: Please read our statement below the player.

 ## Update
-The list of all the loops is now revealed in list_all.txt<br>
+Shared Loops will now play in HOLD mode - HOLD loop indicator will flash The list of all the loops is now revealed in list_all.txt<br>
 The loops ending on X are not responding well to any following parameters,<br>
 just try  https://the402.wertstahl.de/player/?quality=low&id=404X  for example.<br>